 You decide to employ your walk away technique in line with your pre-negotiation strategy.
 Using the 'Sugar Sandwich', it would sound something like this.

 You again grimace while examining the price tag and say something sweet, "I have to admit this is a quality item and to have you (and your store) standing behind it is a great benefit.
 Your good reputation precedes you.
 That's why we are here today."

 Now the sour, "But I can't see how I can justify paying that price for this model.
 It's something I just can't get past."

 End with the sweet, "Look, you know what flexibilities you have better than I. Could we both take a day or so think about how we could put a deal together.
 I'd really like to do business with you but will need your help to make that happen."

-sale) depart.
-Is the ground work set for your return a day or so from now?
-Can you see opening that conversation with "I'm still interested but can't get by the price.
-Do you have any suggestions for how we can proceed?"
+Is the groundwork set for your return a day or so from now?
+Can you see an opening that conversation with "I'm still interested but can't get by the price; do you have any suggestions for how we can proceed?"

 Now we can only predict so far as to how things will unfold.
 To be sure, pressures unknown to us might tip things in our favor or away from us.
 Even if we get no price concession, we can be assured that we did receive the best price possible.
 Could you use the 'Sugar Sandwich?